-A student who has fulfilled all the conditions given above shall be awarded a Class, if he/she fulfills the following additional requirements within four academic years from the date of first registration (it shall be within the power of the Senate to declare for some specified reason that a student is eligible for the award of the Classs at a subsequent occasion) securing grades of C or better aggregating to a minimum of 25 credits from Bachelor of Computer Science (Honours) Degree Course Units.
+A student who has fulfilled all the conditions given above shall be awarded a Class, if he/she fulfills the following additional requirements within four academic years from the date of first registration (it shall be within the power of the Senate to declare for some specified reason that a student is eligible for the award of the Class at a subsequent occasion) securing grades of C or better aggregating to a minimum of 25 credits from Bachelor of Computer Science (Honours) Degree Course Units.

-- (i) First Class - (a) A minimum GPA of 3.70 for Honours Degree Course Units, - (b) A minimum GPA of 3.70 for all course units, and - (c) Grades of A or better for Honours Degree Course Units aggregating to a minimum of 15 credits - (ii) Second Class (Upper Division) - (a) A minimum GPA of 3.30 for Honours Degree Course Units, - (b) A minimum GPA of 3.30 for all course units, and - (c) Grades of A- or better for Honours Degree Course Units aggregating to a minimum of 12 credits - (iii) Second Class (Lower Division) - (a) A minimum GPA of 3.00 for Honours Degree Course Units, and - (b) A minimum GPA of 3.00 for all course units
+- i.
+First Class - a.
+A minimum GPA of 3.70 for Honours Degree Course Units, - b.
+A minimum GPA of 3.70 for all course units, and - c.
+Grades of A or better for Honours Degree Course Units aggregating to a minimum of 15 credits - ii.
+Second Class (Upper Division) - a.
+A minimum GPA of 3.30 for Honours Degree Course Units, - b.
+A minimum GPA of 3.30 for all course units, and - c.
+Grades of A- or better for Honours Degree Course Units aggregating to a minimum of 12 credits - iii.
+Second Class (Lower Division) - a.
+A minimum GPA of 3.00 for Honours Degree Course Units, and - b.
+A minimum GPA of 3.00 for all course units

-7.12.5 Option of reverting to BCS General Degree
+7.12.5.
+Option of reverting to BCS General Degree

 A student reading for a Bachelor of Computer Science (Honours) Degree may request for the award of the Bachelor of Computer Science (General) Degree foregoing the Honours Degree.
-This request should be made within 14 days after the release of the final results of the Honours Degree programme.
+This request should be made within 14 days after the release of the final results of the Honours Degree Programme.
 The student shall satisfy the following conditions:

-- (a) The results of the Bachelor of Computer Science (General) Degree shall be determined solely on the basis of course units he/she has followed in the first three academic years. - (b) A student shall be deemed to have passed the Bachelor of Computer Science (General) Degree Examination if he/she has satisfied the requirements of the section 8 of the Bachelor of Computer Science (General) Degree By-Law. - (c) student shall be eligible for an award of a Class for the Bachelor of Computer Science (General) Degree if he/she has completed the requirements within first three academic years from the date of first registration in accordance with the section 9 of the Bachelor of Computer Science (General) Degree By-Law.
+- a) The results of the Bachelor of Computer Science (General) Degree shall be determined solely on the basis of course units he/she has followed in the first three academic years. - b) A student shall be deemed to have passed the Bachelor of Computer Science (General) Degree Examination if he/she has satisfied the requirements of the section 8 of the Bachelor of Computer Science (General) Degree By-Law. - c) student shall be eligible for an award of a Class for the Bachelor of Computer Science (General) Degree if he/she has completed the requirements within first three academic years from the date of first registration in accordance with the section 9 of the Bachelor of Computer Science (General) Degree By-Law.

-7.13 Other Services to the University Community
+7.13.
+Other Services to the University Community

-The Department of Computer Science offers many Computer and Information Technology related service origi- nally carried out by the computer unit of the faculty of science.
+The Department of Computer Science offers many Computer and Information Technology related service origin- ally carried out by the computer unit of the faculty of science.
 The services include maintaining and upgrading University Fiber Optic Backbone, providing Email, Web and other Internet services, designing and handling the department wise Local Area Networks (LAN).
-Further, the department conducts courses and offers IT related services and consulting to the whole university community and other government and private sector organizations outside the university.
+Further, the department conducts course and offers IT related services and consulting to the whole university community and other government and private sector organizations outside the university.
 The following lists some of the core IT related services/activities carried out by the department.

-- Conducting workshops and computer courses for academic and nun-academic members of the university community. - Providing services such as E-mail and Internet access to all faculties. - Developing and maintaining university information server (Web Server) - Providing IT related technical supports and consultations for the Ruhuna University community. - Working with individual students, faculty and staff on computer programmes. - Controlling and maintaining the Local Area Network at Wellamadama site. - Operating and maintaining the computer pool and provide free computer access to the staff and the students of the faculty of Science. - Conducting IT Exhibitions.
+- Conducting workshops and computer courses for academic and nun-academic members of the university community. - Providing IT related technical supports and consultations for the Ruhuna University community. - Working with individual students, faculty and staff on computer programmes. - Controlling and maintaining the Local Area Network at Wellamadama site. - Operating and maintaining the computer pool and provide free computer access to the staff and the students of the faculty of Science. - Conducting IT Exhibitions.

-8 Department of Mathematics
+8. Department of Mathematics

-8.1 Introduction
+8.1.
+Introduction